GAZ-M1: Development and introduction

 Work began in 1933/34 on a replacement for the GAZ-A, again using a (newer) Ford model as the basis.
 The model in question was the Ford Model B, which was becoming available with a wide range of different bodies in North America.

 Specifically, the first prototype for the GAZ M-1 was based on the 1934 Ford Model B 40A four-door sedan.
 The prototype was powered by a four-cylinder engine (a modified version of the one used in its predecessor the GAZ-A), although it appears already to have been intended that production cars, like the Ford on which they were based, would use V8 units.
 Documentation was transferred by Ford in accordance with the terms of the technology sharing agreement and the first prototype was unveiled in February 1935.
 A major innovation for the manufacturer was the all-steel body, although at this stage the roof was still reinforced using timber side rails and was coated with synthetic “leatherette” fabric.

-In 1936 the M-1 replaced the GAZ-A on the manufacturer’s production lines, with the first two cars produced in March of that year and volume production starting in May.
+In 1936 the M-1 replaced the GAZ-A on the manufacturer's production lines, with the first two cars produced in March of that year and volume production starting in May.
 By the end of 1936 the plant had produced 2,524 GAZ M-1s, and in 1937 an M-1 was displayed in Paris at the International Artistic and technical exhibition of modern life.
-The letter ”M” was included in the car’s name as the plant's name included that of Vyacheslav Molotov.
+The letter ”M” was included in the car's name as the plant's name included that of Vyacheslav Molotov.

 Local modifications

 The development of the M-1 involved many changes to the Ford on which it was based, so that many came to view the Russian car as a separate model.
 The rather primitive Ford suspension was completely redesigned to cope with local conditions, and matched to strong steel wheels.
-The V8 engine was based on the same technical drawings as those used for the Ford engine, but Ford has sent only drawings.
-The GAZ development team had not had access to the actual Ford engine as fitted in Detroit, and so any necessary interpretations of the technical drawings were their own.
+The GAZ-M1 did not use the Ford V8 as used in the American counterpart but an improved variant of its predecessor engine, this was likely because Ford had sent only sent drawings of the V8 to GAZ and not the actual tooling.
+The GAZ development team had not had access to the actual Ford engine as fitted in Detroit, and so they had to make do with what they already had available and improvise.
 The GAZ engineers also redesigned the front wings which left the Russian car with a more elegant shape which provided better protection from the elements for the front suspension.